ctavolazzi/howtowincapitalism/README.md

 ### How It Works

+- Credentials stored in Cloudflare KV (hashed)
-- Auth state stored in `localStorage` (no backend)
+- Sessions stored in KV with 7-day TTL
+- httpOnly cookies (XSS-resistant)
+- Server-side validation via API routes
-- All routes except `/login/` and `/disclaimer/` require authentication
+- All routes except `/login/` and `/disclaimer/` require auth
-- Login redirects back to intended page via `?redirect=` parameter
-- Profile edits persist locally per browser

 See `_docs/AUTH.md` for full technical documentation.